 For the charts below:

-• Charts on the left side show you the scale notes and charts on the right show you the suggested fingering.
+- The left side of the charts shows you the scale notes and the right side shows you the suggested fingering.

-• The green circles represent the root note of the Major scale and the blue notes are every other scale note.
+- The green circles represent the root note of the Major scale and the blue notes are every scale note in between.

-If needed, check out how to read guitar notation symbols.
+If needed, check this link for more on how to read guitar notation symbols.

 Major scale shape 1